cdn77/debugr/packages/apollo/README.md

 Apollo Server plugin for Debugr
 ===============================

-This plugin provides GraphQL request logging for Apollo Server.
+This plugin provides GraphQL query logging for Apollo Server.

 ## Installation